ToMe25/ToMe25s-Java-Utilities/README.md

 ![Maven Package](https://github.com/ToMe25/ToMe25s-Java-Utilities/workflows/Maven%20Package/badge.svg)

-The ToMe25s-Java-Utilities.jar file should always be the latest build, as it gets build on commit by the git hooks.
+The ToMe25s-Java-Utilities.jar file should always be the latest build, as it gets build on commit by github actions.

 ### This Library Currently contains:
  * A Json Object